What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 NPR is also working with American Public Media, Public Radio Exchange, Public Radio International, and PBS to produce an open API that will allow public media organizations to share content with each other and with other outlets.

 NPR’s mobile site launched in 2007 and quickly became one of the web’s most popular mobile news sites.
 NPR released an iPad app in 2010, along with an iPad-friendly version of its website.
 It has also created an HTML5-based Chrome app.
-As of April 2011, NPR’s iPad, iPhone, and Android apps have been downloaded more than five million times.
+As of April 2011, NPR’s iPad, iPhone, and Android apps had been downloaded more than five million times.
 The organization created a news app team in 2012.
-In November 2011, NPR launched Infinite Player, a web app that plays a stream of stories based on the user’s preferences, similar to the Pandora music service.
-It also received $10 million in grants in 2013 to develop a new app-based listening platform.
+In November 2011, NPR launched Infinite Player, a web app that played a stream of stories based on the user’s preferences, similar to the Pandora music service.
+It also received $10 million in grants in 2013 to develop a new app-based listening platform, which was initially launched as NPR One, a personalized app that superseded Infinite Player.

 NPR announced the launch of a new nonprofit news organization called NewOrleansReporter.org in 2012.
 The organization is run in conjunction with the University of New Orleans.